adrien-bon/bevy_ecs_tiled/book/src/guides/physics.md

 Finally, whatever the backend you are using, a dedicated [`TiledColliderCreated`](https://docs.rs/bevy_ecs_tiled/latest/bevy_ecs_tiled/physics/collider/struct.TiledColliderCreated.html) event will be fired after a collider is spawned.
 Note that you will have one event per spawned collider.
 These events can be used for instance to add a missing component to the collider (or anything you want).

+## Special considerations

+For Tiled objects (ie. objects attached to an object layer), we will spawn one collider per object.

+For objects attached to tiles, we will try to merge all colliders from a given layer together so from a physics point of view, we actually have a single collider.
+The idea is to improve performances by reducing the number of entities we spawn.
+However, keep in mind that if you use complex geometric forms for your collisions, we won't be able to merge these colliders and you will end up with a lot of entities which can impact performances.